tk2042/Capstone/README.md

 is from my Object-Oriented Analysis and Design course and features several flowcharts about the application design and was something I was interested in.
 The second enhancement consists of a weather station application using a Raspberry Pi.
 I enjoyed the hands-on development of this project and course material and is the reason for my inclusion in this portfolio.
 My third enhancement features patterns and trends from a data mining course.
-I included this artifact because this was one area, I really wanted to learn more about and how to utilize this data because I really enjoy organizing and arranging different elements.
+I included this artifact because this was one area that I really wanted to learn more about and how to utilize this data because I really enjoy organizing and arranging the different elements.

 ## Link to the code review for my second enhancement:
 https://youtu.be/HzVqpO6WIYc